 Am I a good candidate for tummy tuck surgery?

 Good candidates for this procedure are women or men in good overall health who wish to improve the appearance of their abdomen and have realistic expectations about treatment results.
 This surgery was developed to correct areas of the body that do not readily improve through exercise and diet.
 It is not a weight-loss alternative.

 Will a tummy tuck get rid of stretch marks?

 This procedure may remove some lower stretch marks below the navel where the skin is removed, but an abdominoplasty won’t treat stretch marks that occur in other areas.

 Will an abdominoplasty leave scars?

-All surgery leaves scars, but Dr. Gill hides scars below the bikini line and between the hipbones.
+All surgery leaves scars, but Dr. Ross hides scars below the bikini line and between the hipbones.

 How soon can I go back to work?

 Most patients can return to work after about 10 days following abdominoplasty surgery.

 What are the risks of tummy tuck surgery?